 (real name Brandon Silvestry) is an American professional wrestler that's worked primarily in the indies, most notably Ring of Honor

 as Kaval.
-He is currently working in New Japan Pro Wrestling
+His last major run was working in New Japan Pro Wrestling

 has tons of information on his career, read about it here

 - A Taste Of Their Own Medicine: After enduring several varieties of chair shot throughout their first Impact Championship Wrestling match, Low Ki got fed up and threw the chair over the top rope, where it hit Sabu as he was looking for another.

 - Badass Baritone: LowKi is famous for his deep, resonant voice.
 He is a little smaller than most men with similar tones of voice.